RUKip/DnDRoller/README.md

 - Using angular material as bootstrap for the UI

 ### Setup
-- Create the backend image by running `sbt docker:publishLocal`
+- Create the backend image by running `sbt docker:publishLocal` in the dndroller folder
 - Start the dndroller by running `docker-compose up` in the main folder

 ###